ozombo/gocli/README.md

 go build main.go

+#using aliases
 ./main p for peanuts and beer
 ./main s for suya and beer
 ./main ps for pepper soup and beer

+#using names
+./main peanuts for peanuts and beer
+./main suya for suya and beer
+./main peppersoup for pepper soup and beer

+#help and info
+./main --help
+./main --version